Satchel's Pizza: Gift shop fire

 On December 5, 2016, the restaurant's outdoor seating area and gift shop, known as Lightnin' Salvage, caught fire and was destroyed.
 The restaurant itself was unharmed and remained open.
 In November 2017, Raye announced plans to reopen Lightnin' Salvage as a two-story building.

 The gift shop and live music venue reopened on December 5, 2017.
 A grand reopening event was later held on June 1, 2018.

 Expansion

 In 2018, a new outdoor playground was built by University of Florida architecture students.

-In February 2020, Raye announced that he would be opening a second location named Satch² in a downtown food park.
+In February 2020, Raye announced that he would be opening a second location named Satch^{2} at 4th Ave Food Park.
 The new location was officially opened on July 20, 2020.
 It was later sold off to a new owner and renamed SquareHouse Pizza in June 2023.

 In May 2022, the University of Florida's new food provider Chartwells proposed the creation of a Satchel's Pizza location on campus during their contract negotiations.